 Two ways?
 Well there’s obviously the first, more traditional way of a breadcrumb outer, but they are also exceptionally good wrapped in bacon instead.
 The latter is ideal for the BBQ as you can get them on the grill, mop them with sauce and the result is smokey, sticky caramelized bacon coated sausage and egg based goodness!

-- Gently drop 4 room temperature eggs into a pan of boiling water, turn the heat down to a simmer (aggressive heat makes eggs rubbery) and set a 4 minute timer.
+- Put 4 room temperature eggs into a pan and cover with water.
+Bring the pan quickly to the boil and turn the heat down to a simmer and set a 4 minute timer.
 Less than this and they will be an absolute bitch to peel, more than this and they’ll be hard boiled.
+(We heat up the water with the egg in like this to make the outside a bit harder and easier to work with).

 - Squeeze the sausage meat into a bowl and divide into 4 balls

-- When the eggs are done, empty into a colander and run cold water over them for a minute or so – we need to stop any residual heat from cooking the egg further
+- When the eggs are done, empty into a colander and run cold water over them for a minute or so, or even better, plunge into a bowl of iced water – we need to stop any residual heat from cooking the egg further

 - To peel, loosen the shell by cracking it all over.
 Basically, drop the egg onto a hard surface from and inch or so and continue to pick it up, rotate and drop again until fully cracked – you might think I’m being excessive here, but there’s nothing more irritating than splitting an egg because a big chunk of hard shell went through it as you tried to peel it off!